Firestorm0986/frontend-proj/rivian.md

 >>>> The interior of the R1T has a screen which supports bluetooth connections, CarPlay, and other features.
 The vehicle has LTE and Wi-Fi connectivity inside, which may allow for connectivity in remote areas.
 Amazon Alexa is also built-in.
 There are up to 6 USB ports and 4 120V outlets.
 Based on customization, leather seats are available.
 There are many driver-assist features, some of which allow for hands-free driving.
 There are multiple storage spaces in the R1T, which allows for an additional 62 cubic feet of storage space.

 >>>> Visit their website [here](https://rivian.com/)
->>>> Want to find your ideal car?
-Head to the "Build Your Car" tab in the menu!

 >>>> ### Rivian R1S and R1T At A Glance